KenKundert/sshconfig/README.rst

 The above hosts.py file is converted into the following ssh config file::

-   # SSH Configuration for Home network
+   # SSH Configuration for generic network
    # Generated at 1:04 PM on 22 July 2014.

    #